3 Case Studies on Production Bottleneck Management in the Semiconductor Industry

 This client has been working with DecisionBrain to implement an optimization-based system that tackles the problem in two integrated steps.
 First is a mid-term (monthly and weekly/daily) planning step that will create the high-level plan at the work center level based on actual and forecast orders.
 This is the starting point that will feed the operational scheduling system in phase 2.

 The short and mid-term planning system was implemented using the CPLEX optimization engine, which uses powerful Mixed Integer Programming (MIP) algorithms.
 Because of the sheer size of the problem and law of diminishing returns, developers tuned the model to create a very good (well optimized) plan with a reasonable level of granularity of factors to be considered.
-This mathematical model has a holistic view of all work centers, part numbers and customer demands and it is able to globally control the bottlenecks, for example, making sure that the theoretical bottleneck is always fully utilized, and has the required WIP buffer to absorb process variability.
+This mathematical model has a holistic view of all work centers, part numbers and customer demands.
+It can globally control the bottlenecks, for example, making sure that the theoretical bottleneck is always fully utilized, and has the required WIP buffer to absorb process variability.
 At the same time, it optimizes operational efficiency (through the minimization of changeover times) and customer delivery dates.

 The daily scheduling system takes in work orders from the planning system and then uses an optimization engine with algorithms better tuned to operational scheduling programs, called constraint programming (CP).
 CP algorithms are good at solving sudoku-like puzzles with many constraints, like product machine compatibility rules, setup times, min-max delay times, etc… As with all optimization engines, no matter the algorithm, goals or objectives also have to be factored in, such as minimizing cost and meeting due dates.